Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 Suunto is renowned for manufacturing high-quality sports watches and devices.
 The Suunto 9 is a comprehensive device that not only looks stylish, but will cover all your fitness monitoring needs.

 It’s less sporty-looking than most, and some may find it to be a little big for their wrist.
-If you’re more interested in features than size, it offers plenty of good stuff for runners of all levels.
+But if you’re more interested in features than size, it offers plenty of good stuff for runners of all levels.

 Up to 80 sports modes are built-in, so whatever your preference, there’ll be something for you.
 The watch also connects to a wide variety of third-party apps, so you can keep track of your stats no matter what you use.